COVTrack++: Learning Open-Vocabulary Multi-Object Tracking from Continuous Videos via a Synergistic Paradigm: Proposed Method

 In Section~\ref{sec:multi_cue}, for inter-frame confidence estimation, we compute the adaptive temperature parameter by $\alpha = \frac{\log\left(\frac{\delta}{1-\delta}\cdot \max(n,m)\right)}{\epsilon}$ with the temperature scaling parameters $\delta = 0.5$ and $\epsilon = 0.1$.
 In Section~\ref{sec:MGA}, we use IoC threshold $\tau_{\text{ioc}} = 0.8$ for identifying parent-child relationships, TAQ threshold $\tau_q = 0.3$ for filtering unreliable children, and enhancement ratio $\lambda = 0.1$ for the residual connection.
 In Section~\ref{sec:tcp}, we set the high-confidence threshold $\tau_{\text{high}} = 0.5$ and low-confidence threshold $\tau_{\text{low}} = 0.05$ for confidence thresholding.
 The weight in Eq.~(\ref{eq:w}) is set as $\beta = 0.3$.
 With respect to the value assignment of $\eta_j$ in Eq.~(\ref{eq:sj}), it is empirically set as $0.7$ under strong evidence ($\bar{w}_j$ and $|\mathcal{N}_j|$ exceed 0.8 and 3, respectively), as $0.5$ under moderate evidence ($\bar{w}_j$ and $|\mathcal{N}_j|$ exceed 0.6 and 2, respectively), as $0.3$ under weak evidence ($\bar{w}_j$ and $|\mathcal{N}_j|$ exceed 0.5 and 1, respectively).
 We select the top 50 candidates with the highest scores in $[\tau_{\text{low}}, \tau_{\text{high}}]$ to limit computational cost.

-\textbf{Training.} For association, we utilize our proposed C-TAO dataset for training.
+For association training, we use the strict base-only C-TAO training annotations under the OVMOT protocol.
 The model is trained for 10 epochs on 4 RTX 3090 GPUs, with MGA operating as a feature enhancement module during training (Section~\ref{sec:MGA}).

-\textbf{Inference.} For inference, we employ class-agnostic NMS for object filtering, with a maximum of 80 detected objects per frame.
+For inference, we employ class-agnostic NMS for object filtering, with a maximum of 80 detected objects per frame.
 The final association feature ${\textbf{f}}_{\text{asso}}^{i}$ is used for object association with the bi-softmax matching strategy as~\cite{li2023ovtrack}.
 The matching process uses a threshold of $0.35$ and a memory queue length of $30$.
 Additionally, TCP (Section~\ref{sec:tcp}) is applied as an online post-processing module to recover low-confidence detections before final association.